 Read together.
 Story time does not have to be reserved for only our smallest family members or those still learning to read.
 We all enjoy reading together.
 My middle school son and I usually end up reading the same book because he shares what he has read with me and then we discuss.
 My daughter Rachel prefers read-alouds but will participate as much in the reading as the listening, which is so nice to hear.
 And as a family we are tremendous fans of stories with adventure and humor, classics and new tales in equal measure.
 Nothing ends a family day together like cuddling up together and sharing a good book.

 Connect it to something real.
 On any given day, there is something happening in real life that warrants more information.
 There is so much world out there and our knowledge is so limited, considering how much we simply DON’T know because we haven’t encountered it.
 These past few months alone, the Space X launch led us to read October Sky, about young boys who dreamed of space flight.
 I barreled through every book I could find about the Underground Railroad after a vibrant dinner table discussion about the roots of slavery.
 I highly recommend the fictional tale by Colson Whitehead, by the way.
-We should crack open Rachel Carson’s Silent Spring to review what they were saying about our climate in the years before there was such a thing as an environmentalist.
+We cracked open Rachel Carson’s Silent Spring to review what they were saying about our climate in the years before there was such a thing as an environmentalist.
 There is no shortage to what to read about that can be connected to real life, making it educational and enlightening all at once.

 Read outside of your comfort zone.
 Most of my reading is historical fiction.
 It represents that ultimate escape from anything real for me.
 Reading outside of this genre takes more effort, and usually more time.
 I can plow through the loves lost by Anne Boelyn twice as fast as attempting to read about the highly scientific exploration of Mars.
 But when I do challenge myself in that way, I am all the better for it and I never regret the change.
 You really never know what you are going to find when you read something different, new, unusual, unexpected, unknown or otherwise just not part of your original reading list.